futarchy-fi/midpoint-agi/docs/VISION.md

 - Budget allocation:
   - Overall budget for the entire goal (e.g., 50,000 points)
-  - GoalDecomposer allocates points to strategies
+  - GoalDecomposer consumes points for exploration and planning
-  - TaskExecutor is limited to 500 points per execution
+  - TaskExecutor is limited to specific points per execution

 - Points tracking:
   - Each agent reports points consumed